jonnor/datascience-master/dcase2018/README.md

 * Online classifier running in real-time on low-power ARM Cortex M4F, with high enough classification rate to be useful as recording trigger
 * Submit for DCASE18 challenge.
+July 31.
 Classification, code, technical paper.
-* Submit scientific paper for DCASE18.
-July 31

 ## TODO

+Improve model generalization on compete set

+* Include also birdvox-2k dataset
+* Try to add a highpass filter to reduce noise
+* Try to add a lowpass filter to reduce noise
+* Try to add more features. mean,std,min ?
+* Look at PCAed features, per-class histograms
+* Try longer
+* Cluster the datasets, look at (dis)similarities of compete vs train
+* Setup 3-way cross-validation
+* Make tools for getting misclassified results, visualize/playback
+* Visualize feature importance on top of feature mean/meadian/std
+* Try some data augmentation to make robust against variations
+* Try an SNR estimator as feature
+* Try denoising
+* Augment data by adding noise
+* Try a pre-emphasis filter?
+* Try to log-scale the spectrograms

 Run on hardware